QuEraComputing/GenericTensorNetworks.jl/README.md

 Packages installed in developer mode will not be updated by the `up` command, you should go to the develop folder and use `git` to manage your versions.
 For more [details](https://docs.julialang.org/en/v1/stdlib/Pkg/).

-Please use **Julia-1.7**, otherwise you will suffer from huge overheads when contracting large tensor networks.
-If you have to use a lower version, you can avoid the overhead by overriding the `permutedims!` is `LinearAlgebra`, i.e. add the following code to your own project.
+Please use **Julia version >= 1.7**, otherwise you will suffer from huge overheads when contracting large tensor networks.
+If you have to use an old version Julia, you can avoid the overhead by overriding the `permutedims!` is `LinearAlgebra`, i.e. add the following code to your own project.

 ```julia